 University of Exeter

-Preparing for Senior Strategic Leadership (PSSL) is designed to engage and assist those facing the challenges of the corporate leadership, planning and change agenda.
+Preparing for Senior Strategic Leadership (PSSL) is designed to engage and assist leaders from across the globe who are facing the challenges of the corporate leadership, planning and change agenda.
 The programme emphasises innovation and creativity as a means to implementing effective and sustainable change, and gives particular attention to intellectual stimulation as a focus for leaders.

 Find out more and book: